 The Misunderstanding of Squats for Building Glutes

 Squats are an excellent exercise for overall lower body strength.
 However, the movement does not target the glutes directly.
 I don’t care how many people swear by squats as a glute builder (especially deep squats), the exercise targets the legs primarily.
-Here’s a new motto to live by: don’t do an indirect movement to obtain a direct result.
-In other words, don’t emphasize squats to develop your glutes, as it’s primarily a leg-builder.
+Here’s a new motto to live by: don’t do an indirect exercise in hopes of obtaining a direct result.
+In other words, don’t emphasize squats to develop your glutes, as it’s primarily a leg exercise.

 Traditional Glute Movements – Your Mommy’s Glute Routine

 This is the age of the strong, fit, tight female physique.
 Antiquated, semi-targeted exercises just don’t cut it.
 Fire hydrants, kickbacks, and other traditional glute exercises fall into this category.
 These exercises are only minimally effective for building the glutes because the primary focus is not on your glutes.
 Granted, the glutes get some stimulation.
 But these exercises are better suited for improved hip mobility than muscle stimulation.
 And therein lies the problem: to build glutes, muscle growth must be stimulated.
 The indirect muscle stimulation the glutes receive from these movements is why they don’t produce positive results for everyone; glute-specific exercises are the solution.

 Yoga booty ballet

 Hmm, can you say fitness trend?
 This fitness concept takes calisthenics and stretches and claims to build your glutes.
 The glutes may be stimulated, but not enough for maximal growth.
 Another problem, specifically for yoga practitioners, is that the concept of progressive overload is virtually nonexistent.
 Progressive overload is when some form of resistance (usually in the form of weights) is added to an exercise on a consistent, often weekly, basis in order to force maximum muscle growth.
 Yoga routines don’t incorporate progressive overload, therefore achieving noticeable growth and maximal growth of your glutes can vary unsteadily from person to person.